 © 2023 Rentokil Initial plc (B) Sdn Bhd Registration No: RC/6953/2007.
 Subject to the conditions in the Legal Statement.

-For recommendations on how to improve food and beverage hygiene, contact Initial Hygiene today!
+For recommendations on how to improve retail hygiene, contact Initial Hygiene today!